rachelmad/rachelmad.github.io/_posts/2016-12-01-30-days-of-blogging.md

 <p>
 I didn't want to write just for the sake of it.
 I made sure each entry was grammatically and technically correct.
-And as I've heard plenty of times, like a mini skirt.
+I also wanted it to be just the right length.
-I wanted them short enough to keep people's interest, but long enough to cover the important bits.
+As they say, it should be like a mini skirt; short enough to keep people's interest, but long enough to cover the important parts.
 </p>

 <h6>Reading even more often</h6>